sdiehl/wiwinwlh/tutorial.md

 ```

 The monad laws stated in terms of the Kleisli category of a monad ``m`` are stated much more symmetrically as
-one associativiy law and two identity laws.
+one associativity law and two identity laws.

 ```haskell
 (f >=> g) >=> h ≡ f >=> (g >=> h)